zio/zio/docs/datatypes/core/zio/zio.md

     data => data)
 ```

-The second fold method, `foldZIO`, lets us effectfully handle both failure and success, by supplying an effectful (but still pure) handler for each case:
+The second fold method, `foldZIO`, lets us effectfully handle both failure and success by supplying an effectful (but still pure) handler for each case:

 ```scala mdoc:silent
 val primaryOrSecondaryData: IO[IOException, Array[Byte]] =